multiplayer-app/multiplayer-session-recorder-go/README.md

 - an exception or error occurs;
 - when `Save` is called; or
-- progrmmatically, when the auto-save attribute is attached to a span.
+- programmatically, when the auto-save attribute is attached to a span.

 ```go
 session := &session_recorder.Session{